Battle of Bairoko: Battle

 The heaviest weapon the Marines possessed were their 60 mm mortars, which proved ineffective against the Japanese positions.
-Schultz's battalion, operating to the south possessed heavier 81 mm mortars, but ultimately poor radio communications and damaged telephone wire prevented coordination between the two battalions.
-Company D, 1st Raider Battalion was able to gain some ground, but eventually the advance came to a halt, as they came under heavy machine gun fire across their entire front from Japanese defenders occupying several bunkers constructed out of logs and coral.
+Schultz's battalion operating to the south possessed heavier 81 mm mortars, but ultimately poor radio communications and damaged telephone wire prevented coordination between the two battalions.
+Company D, 1st Raider Battalion was able to gain some ground, but eventually the advance came to a halt as they came under heavy machine gun fire across their entire front from Japanese defenders occupying several bunkers constructed out of logs and coral.
 In an effort to outflank these positions, Liversedge, who had positioned himself with the northernmost prong of the attack, ordered the 4th Raiders to attempt to turn the Japanese flank, advancing to the south of the 1st Raiders.
-With this assistance, two lines of the Japanese defensive position were captured, but eventually, under heavy fire from 90 mm mortars, the attack ground to a halt.
+With this assistance, two lines of the Japanese defensive position were captured, but under heavy fire from 90 mm mortars the attack ground to a halt.

-Meanwhile, the southern advance by the 148th Infantry Regiment was held up by thick jungle and swamps, and was eventually halted about 1,000 yd from Bairoko by Japanese holding the high ground.
-In the ensuing fight, heavy casualties were inflicted on the attacking US troops, who were unable to maneuver due to the terrain.
-By early afternoon, the 4th Raider Battalion had sustained over 90 critically injured personnel and their commander resorted to calling down mortar fire to break the deadlock.
+Meanwhile, the southern advance by the 148th Infantry Regiment was held up by thick jungle and swamps and was halted about 1,000 yd from Bairoko by Japanese holding the high ground.
+In the ensuing fight, heavy casualties were inflicted on the attacking US troops, who were unable to maneuver because of the terrain.
+By early afternoon, the 4th Raider Battalion had sustained over 90 critically injured personnel, and their commander resorted to calling down mortar fire to break the deadlock.
 The Marines to the north in the 1st Raider Battalion had suffered even more heavily, with around 200 casualties from the 1,000 men committed.

 Ultimately, the day-long assault by the Americans was unsuccessful.
 Neither attacking force made any significant progress, and the air support that Liversedge had requested during the attack was not provided.
 Communications with Schultz's battalion were restored late in the day as the telephone wire was repaired by a party of the 145th Infantry Regiment, and as US casualties began to mount Liversedge considered his options.
-After discussing the situation with his battalion commanders, he decided to withdraw around 17:00 hours.
+After discussing the situation with his battalion commanders, he decided to withdraw around 17:00.
 Initially, Liversedge had considered bringing up reinforcements from the 145th to renew the attack, but these companies were too dispersed to concentrate quickly enough, and the Japanese were poised to bring in reinforcements during the night.
 After the order to withdraw was given, US medical personnel began collecting the wounded and moving them to an aid station to prepare them to be carried back to Enogai.
 The troops would withdraw in contact, covered by a firm base from two companies from the 4th Raiders, reinforced by a reserve company from the 145th Infantry Regiment.